 A paediatrician will also monitor your baby's progress.
-It is important to go to any recommended appointments.
+It's important to go to any recommended appointments.

 When can my baby stop having home oxygen?

-Weaning of oxygen flow rates will happen as your infant improves.
-Infants will typically have overnight oximetry studies every 2-6 weeks.
+Weaning of oxygen flow rates will happen as your baby improves.
+Pēpi will usually have overnight oximetry studies every 2 to 6 weeks.

 Your child's paediatrician will monitor your child's overnight oximetry test results and overall progress.
 This information will help them decide when your child can be weaned off home oxygen.